rahataid/rahat-project-aa/docs/vendorFlow.md

   {
     "action": "aa.stellar.sendOtp",
     "payload": {
+      "phoneNumber": "",
-      "phoneNumber": ""
+      "amount": ""
     }
   }
   ```
 - **Description**: Sends a One-Time Password (OTP) to the specified phone number.
-This OTP is used to authenticate the beneficiary before proceeding with asset transfer.
+If the `amount` is specified, it represents the token amount to be considered; otherwise, the entire token balance of the beneficiary is used.

 ## 3. Send Asset to Vendor